soheeparklee/soheeparklee.github.io/_posts/2026-01-21-DAW-system-4-3-createVM.md

 - the `.vdi` `.vbox` are in the external disk

 - as the external disks do not have the strcuture
-- we should create manually `VirtualBox VMs` folder from the root
+- we should create manually `VirtualBox VMs` folder hanging from the root
 - inside the folder, there will one subfolder per VM machine

 - the `.vbox` file, although it is inside the external fisk